 Football transfer window is shut in most of the countries (leagues) and you still don’t have a club, so you are probably wondering if a free player or an amateur can still get a transfer to a new club.

 Everybody knows that football players are divided into two categories: amateurs and professionals.
 However, if you are playing football with your friends or for a club in unofficial matches, it doesn’t mean that you are an (official) amateur.

-Actually all players (amateur as well) must be registered with an association to be eligible to participate in organised football.
-The only difference is that a professional footballer has a written contract with a club and is paid more than he spends for the expenses he has training and playing football.
+Actually, all players (amateur as well) must be registered with an association to be eligible to participate in organized football.
+The only difference is that a professional footballer has a written contract with a club and is paid more than he spends on the expenses he has, training and playing football.

 So if you are getting paid a hundred euros per match and you use that money to cover your fuel expenses this means that you are an amateur football player, but only if you are registered with your association.